Kill Ringworm Using Non-Toxic J-Kat Chlorine Dioxide Products

 Treat the Environment

 Young cats under a year old are most easily infected.
-Any cat can get ringworm.
+Any cat or dog can get ringworm.